hash2430/pitchtron/ReadMe.md

 * Prosody transfer toolkit where you don't need stylish training DB.
 * We can transfer Korean dialects(Kyongsang, Cheolla) and emotive prosodies.
 * Hard pitchtron is for strictly transferring the prosody thus, the sentence structure of reference audio and target sentence better match.
 * Soft pitchtron pursues natural sounding prosody transfer even the reference audio and target sentence are totally different in content.
+* The DB we are releasing with this project [emotion_tts](https://github.com/emotiontts/emotiontts_open_db)

 Differences of three branches
 ====================